From solo travelers to couples, families, and groups, here are the most reliable, enjoyable camper trailers for road trips and overland adventures.

 - 1.75 ft. of ground clearance

-- Pantry is located on the back while the kitchen is on the side
+- The pantry is located on the back, while the kitchen is on the side

-The Black Series HQ19 ($63,995) is one of the only tow-behind trailers we’ve tested that truly can handle off-road adventures, plus there’s a bunch of space for gear.
-We loved the polyblock hitch, which has 360-degree articulation, and the suspension.
+The Black Series HQ19 ($59,995) is one of the only full-size tow-behind trailers we’ve tested that truly can handle off-road adventures, plus there’s a bunch of space for gear.
+We loved the Polyblock hitch, which has 360-degree articulation, and the suspension.

 Overall, the build is luxuriously comfortable.
-It features a queen-size bed and loads of storage for skis, ski boots, bike pump, packs, camp chairs, a battery generator, and more.
+It features a queen-size bed and loads of storage for skis, ski boots, bike pumps, packs, camp chairs, a battery generator, and more.

 - Exterior length: 26 ft.